Yash-Gavade/ReasonShift/README.md

 Final figures:                3
 ```

-The repository contains the final experiment used for the ReasonShift NLP research project.
+The repository contains the final experiment used for the ReasonShift NLP Poster Presentation.

 ---

-## Citation

-If this repository is used as part of subsequent academic work, please cite the associated ReasonShift project/report.

-A formal citation will be added with the final report metadata.